Lying About Your Identity in Georgia

 It is punishable by up to 12 months in jail and a $1,000 fine.
 I’ve seen where community service has been ordered in these particular cases, as well.
 It is a bondable offense.
 If you are charged with this particular offense, please don’t hesitate to contact me.
 I would be happy to help you with this.

-Are you or a loved one in the process of a criminal defense case in Statesboro or Springfield and have questions about lying about your identity in Georgia?
+Are you or a loved one in the process of a criminal defense case in Statesboro, Springfield, or Swainsboro and have questions about lying about your identity in Georgia?
 Contact the experienced Georgia criminal defense attorneys at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.